CodeZombie/TypeRip/README.md

 # TypeRip
 The Adobe Font ripper.
-(Updated Oct 21st, 2019)
+(Updated March 9th, 2020)
 ## [Get It Here](http://codezombie.github.io/TypeRip/)

 ### How to use it